TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Related Work

 \subsection{Motion Feature-based Association}

 Motion features are an effective cue used for data association.
 Classical modeling techniques for motion features include Particle Filter~\cite{carpenter1999improved}, and Kalman Filter (KF)~\cite{welch1995introduction}.
 These techniques operate on the assumption of linear object movement, utilizing past motion states to estimate present ones.
 Due to the computational efficiency, the majority of prevalent trackers lean towards using the KF for extracting motion features, such as SORT~\cite{bewley2016simple} and DeepSORT~\cite{wojke2017simple}.
 In the past, motion features were often employed as the auxiliary cue.
 Take DeepSORT~\cite{wojke2017simple} for instance, which utilizes the KF to filter objects with abrupt shifts in motion patterns.
-Recent studies show the importance of motion features, such as ByteTrack~\cite{zhang2022bytetrack} and OC-SORT~\cite{cao2023observation}.
+Recent studies obtain remarkable tracking results by making some improvements to the KF, which shows the importance of motion feature, including ByteTrack~\cite{zhang2022bytetrack}, FastTrack~\cite{liu2023fasttrack}, Decode-MOT~\cite{lee2023decode}, BPMTrack~\cite{gao2024bpmtrack} and OC-SORT~\cite{cao2023observation}.

 However, the linear assumptions of such algorithms regarding motion patterns make tracking complex motion scenarios challenging.
 An instance is the activities of bee colonies around their hive, as depicted in the first example of Figure~\ref{fig:data_motion}.
 This highlights the necessity for existing trackers to enhance their performance by considering the combining of multiple features (e.g., appearance and motion).
 As such, we argue that analyzing the suitability conditions of different features and then designing association paradigms to leverage their strengths effectively offers a promising way for MOT algorithms toward complex and diverse scenes.